khoroo/infinite-lunch/readme.md

 ## About

 Infinite Lunch solves a unique variant of the Traveling Salesman Problem (TSP) where the goal is to visit a sequence of cities while always departing and arriving at the same local time.
-By leveraging time zone differences and setting speed constraints, you can create continuous loops where it's always the same time of day at each stop.
+By leveraging time zone differences and setting velocity constraints, you can create continuous loops where it's always the same time of day at each stop.

 ## Features